Transforming how we communicate, compute, and sense our world

 Hardware, software, and algorithms to realize solutions to problems intractable on classical computers.

-Materials development to enable quantum technologies and the study of materials whose properties emerge from quantum interactions
+Research of materials to enable quantum technologies and the study and synthesis of materials whose properties emerge from quantum interactions.

 Quantum Communication and Networks